 Purchase booth space and interact with your community at a city-sponsored event.
-You can network with fellow small business owners and talk about future advertising collaborations.
+You can network with fellow small business owners and discuss future advertising collaborations.

 With the right tips, you can easily run an efficient business and keep customers coming back to you time after time.
-More importantly, with cleaning business insurance you can have peace of mind and focus on what matters—building your business and taking it to the next level.
+More importantly, with cleaning business insurance, you can have peace of mind and focus on what matters—building your business and taking it to the next level.
 Looking for additional tips?
 See how you can improve your cleaning business marketing plan here.